assafmo/BloomREST/README.md

-Bloom Filters over HTTP for remote access.
+Bloom Filters over REST HTTP server for remote access.
 This probably should not be exposed to end users. :-)

 # Usage